xtianbong/mben6270/README.md

 If you have any questions, email jsandoval@wlu.ca.

 # Running Locally
-You need to clone the repository and run the site in your local web server.
 The following steps will help you set up the software required to run locally.

 <h2>Step 1</h2>